AsilbekGit/Online-Grocery-Shop-App/README.md

 This class `PaymentSuccessScreen` extends `StatelessWidget`, meaning it’s a widget that describes part of the user interface which doesn’t change over time.
 The `build` method returns a widget tree that describes how the payment success screen should be displayed on screen.
 It creates a `Scaffold` widget with an `AppBar` and a `body` that contains a `Column` widget.
 The `Column` widget arranges its children vertically: an `Icon` widget displaying a check circle outline, a `Text` widget displaying “Payment Successful!”, a `SizedBox` for spacing, and an `ElevatedButton` widget that navigates to the `DeliveryPage` when pressed.

 Sign_up.dart file:

-Sure, I’d be happy to explain the code in the `sign_up.dart` file of your Flutter app project, “Online Grocery Shopping and Delivery App”.
-Here’s a breakdown:

 ```
 class RegistrationForm extends StatefulWidget {